 Be sure to include the details of the specific piece you are complaining about.

-Imix have produced media and communications toolkit to help organisations better understand how to get across your message via the media and digital channels.
+IMiX have produced media and communications toolkits to help organisations better understand how to get across your message via the media and digital channels.
 The media toolkit looks at general principles for working with the media, how to draft press releases, secure interviews and prepare as a spokesperson.
 There is also a toolkit on creating messages and stories looking at the principles of story-telling, how to persuade people, get good stories and case studies.

 'Writing a press release' from the Media Trust